Some days are just auspicious

 Here’s what I keep telling myself: You are here to have fun.

-I have chosen to celebrate my wins.
-Not what I didn’t do but what I did do.
 To take pleasure in the smallest things from washing the floor to eating tomatoes swimming in olive oil and garlic.
-Not beating myself up for anything big or small.

-Today, all three of them are here.
+Today, all three of my family are here.

-My sweet, funny mum and my lovely dad.
-The shocking pink camellia for Larry, who would have laughed at all of this and told me I was being dramatic.
+My love bird, Larry, who would have laughed and told me I was being dramatic.

 He’d be right.